 However, GNSS signals are extremely weak and vulnerable to electromagnetic interference.
 In complex RF environments, even low-power jamming devices can disrupt navigation accuracy or cause complete signal loss.
 As a result, GNSS interference and spoofing have become major challenges for UAV system reliability.

-This article explains how GNSS interference affects UAV navigation systems, the common sources of interference, and how modern anti-jamming technologies help maintain stable positioning performance in contested electromagnetic environments.
-Modern integrated anti-jamming receivers are increasingly used to improve navigation reliability and maintain stable satellite tracking in UAV applications.
+During RF testing of compact UAV platforms, we found that GNSS signal stability can degrade significantly when navigation modules are installed close to wireless communication circuits or high-frequency power systems.
+This article explains how GNSS interference affects UAV navigation systems, the common sources of interference, and how modern anti-jamming technologies help maintain stable positioning performance in complex electromagnetic environments.

 GNSS (Global Navigation Satellite System) interference occurs when external radio frequency signals disrupt the reception of satellite navigation signals by a receiver.